DowsonChen/FundTradeSystem/README.md

 Two types of users: employees and customers.

-It'a based on MVC model.
+It'a based on MVC model, written in Java.

-Written in Java.

 Some key words: MVC, JSP, MySQL, concurrency, online trading, etc.